afpineda/OpenSourceSimWheelESP32/src/QualityControls/IntegrationTests/Proto1/README.md

 8. Press and release "BTN7".
 Should be registered as button #10.
 9. Press and hold "ALT", then press and release "BTN7", then release "ALT".
 Button #11 should be registered.
 10. Press and release "BTN3".
 Should be registered as as D-PAD up.

+### Part 3 (security lock)

+1. Press and hold "BTN2", then press "BTN7", then release both.
+2. Enter `04` at field `ReportID`.
+3. Enter `07 20 20` at fields below `ReportID`.
+Click on `Set Feature`.
+4. Press and release "BTN7".
+Should be registered as button #10.
+5. Press and hold "BTN2", then press "BTN7", then release both.
+6. Enter `07 13 13` at fields below `ReportID`.
+Click on `Set Feature`.
+7. Press and release "BTN7".
+Should be registered as button #20.